strvcom/eslint-config-javascript/environments/nodejs/README.md

 Suitable for projects running on Node.js v6.
 Also includes Node-specific ruleset for known errors.

-### @strv/javascript/environments/nodejs/v5

-Suitable for projects running on Node.js v5.
-It configures ESLint to allow known ES 2015 features and disallow those still missing.
-Also includes Node-specific rulesets for known errors.

 ### @strv/javascript/environments/nodejs/best-practices

 Use this ruleset in conjunction with one of the version-specific configuration files.
 Provides additional safety checks to flag potentially unsafe code.